Economy of Tanzania: Macro-economic trend

 This is a chart of trend of gross domestic product of Tanzania at market prices estimated by the International Monetary Fund with figures in millions of shillings.

-Mean wages were $0.52 per man-hour in 2009.
-The economy saw continuous real GDP growth of at least 5% since 2007.
+As of 2025, the mean urban wage in Tanzania was estimated to be TZS 494,812 ($189), whereas the mean rural wage was estimated at TZS 367,034 ($140); both of these were a small increase from respectively TZS 425,608 and 317,779 in 2020.
+In July 2025, the minimum wage for public officials was raised from TZS 370,000 to TZS 500,000.

+Tanzania has a substantial degree of inequality.
+According to the WID, the top 1% of Tanzanians gained 17.90% of the total income in 2023, whereas the bottom 50% gained 14.10%.
+The most recent Gini coefficient (for the year 2018) is 40.5.

+The economy saw a GDP growth of 5.5% in 2024.
+Except for a low point of 2% in 2020, the growth varied between 4.5% and 7.7% for every year since 1999.

-The following table shows the main economic indicators in 1980–2017.
+The following table shows the main economic indicators in 1980–2023.
 Inflation below 5% is in green.

 Agriculture

 The Tanzanian economy is heavily based on agriculture, which accounts for 28.7 percent of gross domestic product, provides 85 percent of exports, and accounts for half of the employed workforce; The agricultural sector grew 4.3 percent in 2012, less than half of the Millennium Development Goal target of 10.8 percent.
 16.4 percent of the land is arable, with 2.4 percent of the land planted with permanent crops.

 This strong dependence on agriculture, makes Tanzania's economy highly vulnerable to weather shocks and fluctuating commodity prices.
 76% of Tanzania's population subsist thanks to agriculture and, due to the lack of knowledge and infrastructure to develop and implement some kind of agricultural technology, any droughts, floods, or temperature shocks can severely damage the living standards of those people and create huge increases in unemployment, hunger, and malnutrition rates, as well as, in really severe case, mortality rates due to starvation.